 Do basic homework

-If you have friends in other businesses who implemented a warehouse management system, then ask them which systems they are utilizing for their businesses.
+If you have friends in small size, big size or mid-size businesses who implemented a warehouse management system, then ask them which systems they are utilizing for their businesses.

 The more knowledge you gain, the better for your business

 Asking the right questions matters.
 Try these:

 What can I expect during the installation process and what kind of materials will I and my business need to provide in order to ensure the perfect implementation?